Joseph Dubuc: Political career

 He was acclaimed to the first provincial legislature when elections were held in 1870 at the Baie St-Paul riding.
 He persuaded Riel to run for the House of Commons of Canada in 1872 and was almost beaten to death in the ensuing riots.

 Dubuc worked to preserve the alliance between French Canadians and Métis.
 Politically he was a Conservative and ultramontane (supporter of the clergy).
 He served as attorney-general in the government of Marc-Amable Girard in 1872 but only served for a few months until the Girard ministry fell and was replaced by one formed by Robert Atkinson Davis, In March 1875, Dubuc was chosen Speaker of the Legislative Assembly of Manitoba serving until 1878.
 He also served on the Council of the North-West Territories from 1872 to 1876.

 Dubuc resigned from the provincial legislature was acclaimed in Provencher in the federal election of 1878 but left the House of Commons the next year to accept a judicial appointment on the Court of Queen's Bench of Manitoba.

 He grew estranged from Riel calling him a "dangerous maniac" following the Second Riel Rebellion.

 Late life

 Dubuc unsuccessfully opposed the government of Thomas Greenway's move to reduce French-language rights and make English the sole language of the province during the Manitoba Schools Question debate and was a dissenting judge in the case of Barrett v.
 City of Winnipeg where the majority of the court ruled that the government had a right to establish a public school system to the detriment of French-language Catholic schools.

 In 1903, he became chief justice of Manitoba and retired from the bench in 1909.
 In 1912 he was knighted, the first western French Canadian to be so designated.
+In retirement, he was given the right to retain the use of the title "The Honourable".

 Dubuc died unexpectedly in Los Angeles on 7 January 1914.
 Dubuc Street in Winnipeg was named in his honour.